Meow520/Meow520/README.md

 - 🌎 I'm from Osaka, Japan.
 - 🏫 I'm a student of Doshisha University in Kyoto.
 - 👀 I’m interested in deep learning, data analysis, and so on.
-- 🌱 I’m currently learning Python, JavaScript.
+- 🌱 I’m currently learning Python, React.

 <!---